k98kurz/tapescript/docs.md

 ## OP_MAKE_ADAPTER_SIG_PRIVATE - 82 - x52

-Takes three values from the stack: seed, t, and message m; derives prvkey x from seed; derives pubkey X from x; derives private nonce r from seed and m; derives public nonce point R from r; derives public tweak point T from t; creates signature adapter sa; puts T, R, and sa onto stack; sets cache keys b't' to t if tape.flags[5], b'T' to T if tape.flags[6], b'R' to R if tape.flags[4], and b'sa' to sa if tape.flags[8] (can be used in code with @t, @T, @R, and @sa).
+Takes three values from the stack: seed (top), t, and message m; derives prvkey x from seed; derives pubkey X from x; derives private nonce r from seed and m;
+derives public nonce point R from r; derives public tweak point T from t;
+creates signature adapter sa; puts T, R, and sa onto stack; sets cache keys b't' to t if tape.flags[5], b'T' to T if tape.flags[6], b'R' to R if tape.flags[4], and b'sa' to sa if tape.flags[8] (can be used in code with @t, @T, @R, and @sa).
 Values seed and t should be 32 bytes each.
 Values T, R, and sa are all public 32 byte values and necessary for verification; t is used to decrypt the signature.

 Aliases:
 - MAKE_ADAPTER_SIG_PRIVATE